tkalus-old/fogspoon/README.md

 - Leverage Google’s [Geocoding](https://developers.google.com/maps/documentation/geocoding/) and [Places](https://developers.google.com/places/documentation/) APIs to get better accuracy.
   - E.G. Blue Jasmine’s Marina Blvd from Leguna to Baker is a straight line and Ocean Beach at Lincoln is resolving to the City-Center
+- Make the FE prettier... and less hackish.

 ## How to Install or Deploy